As a color between green and blue, turquoise is remarkably versatile. It’s often seen as a spiritual color, and has a calm, natural quality.

 Turquoise

-While turquoise is a greenish blue, aqua is a bluer shade with green undertones that is frequently used to depict the ocean.
+Turquoise and aquamarine are sometimes confused, but these colors are actually quite distinct.
+While turquoise is a greenish blue, aquamarine is a bluer shade with green undertones that is frequently used to depict the ocean.

 To create turquoise, you need to combine white, green, and blue.